A community-based public art residency

 have been chosen to undertake the twelve-week community-based public art residency for this year’s pilot program from August to October.

-sophia bartholomew is an artist from Fredericton, New Brunswick who uses performances, language and time-based media to talk about the whole world.
-She will host an array of artist talks, performances, workshops and screenings in her studio at Fire Hall #6 to engage local history, feminist history, seasons, cycles and models of collaborative learning.
+sophia bartholomew is an artist from Fredericton, New Brunswick who uses performance, language and other time-based media.
+While researching performance art, she will host a series of artist talks, live performances, workshops and screenings in her studio at Fire Hall #6 to engage local history, feminist history, seasons, cycles and models of collaborative learning.

 Canadian artist, curator and educator Alana Bartol is originally from Ontario.
 Alana lives in Calgary and uses the urban space as inspiration for her work.
 She is using her Open AiR residency to explore themes of memory, place and culture using the process of enfleurage, a method of fragrance extraction that originated in the 18th century.